 - Participatory museum practices: patterns of engagements and levels of participation – collaborative, cooperative and co-creative frameworks

-- Building connectivities in museums: outreach and community-building, relationship management and changing roles from curators to moderators
+- Building connectivities in museums: outreach and community-building, relationship management and new roles of heritage practitioners

-- Digital museum practices: open culture, born-digital objects, user-centred-design, digital strategy
+- Digital museum practices: open culture, user-centred-design, digital strategy

-I first developed my curiosity in participation discourses at the University of Hildesheim Foundation (DE) where I graduated in 2013 obtaining a Diploma degree (German equivalent to a Master’s degree) in Cultural Studies and Aesthetic Communication.
-My final thesis on the case study of Stapferhaus Lenzburg (CH) used ethnographical methods (participant observation and thick description) to investigate how exhibitions can pose questions to visitors and re-integrate their contributions.
-Followed by a position as Project Manager at the Ars Electronica Festival Linz (AT) and a Curatorial Assistance at the Historical Museum Frankfurt (DE), I explored many different forms of digital culture and participative museum work.
-As Curator for Digital Museum Practice at the Historical Museum Frankfurt I was fortunate to develop a new working field within a participatory memory institution with a special focus on community-building and user-centred approaches.
+I first developed my curiosity in participatory discourses at the University of Hildesheim Foundation (DE) where I graduated in 2013 obtaining a Diploma degree (German equivalent to MSc) in cultural studies and aesthetic communication.
+My final thesis was an ethnographic case study of a participatory exhibition at the Stapferhaus Lenzburg (CH).
+Followed by a position as project manager at the Ars Electronica Festival Linz (AT) and a curatorial assistance at the Historical Museum Frankfurt (DE), I gained more practical insights in different digital culture communities and participatory museum work.
+In my last position as curator for digital museum practice at the Historical Museum Frankfurt I was fortunate to merge both areas of interest and contribute to the growing field of digital museum practice.
 Since 1 October 2018 I am working as Marie Curie Fellow at the University of Glasgow.